brianephraim/markdown-resume-js/resume.md

 ### **Professional Experience**
 #### **TED Conferences** (video & education) Consultant<br />Remote, January 2018 - present
+- Technical leading from-the-ground-up redesign of iOs and Android TED flagship app
+	- Collaborating with UX/UI designers, developers, and product owners to create a superior user experience
+	- Providing technical advice and coaching to junior developers
-- Developing React Native applications from the ground up (iOs, Android, and web)
+	- Establishing standards for React Native development and architecture
+	- Enforcing performance and memory utilization standards
+	- Leading sprint planning, code reviews, and product presentations
-- Meeting application requirements as sole app developer on one project
+- Developing other apps as sole front-end app engineer
+	- leveraging a monorepo architecture with the other project to maximize code reuse
-	- launching the app to production in iOs App Store and Android Play Store and as a web app with in app purchasing
+	- launching the app to production in iOs App Store and Android Play Store and as a web app
-	- setting up new React Native projects
+	- implementing in app purchasing
 	- deploying with Fastlane to Android and iOs Beta testers
+	- migrating deployment system to Bitrise CI
 	- handling Apple and Google signing certificates
 	- building entirety of application's screens and business logic
 	- developing a custom navigation system